ShehryarX/visualflow/README.md

 We used a variety of statistical algorithms, all of which have runtime less than O(n log n) and have been optimized to traverse through our code much faster.
 Since there is a lot of data involved, we chose to use the Rethink database through Node.js to optimize our code for efficiency and simplicity.
 Not to mention, there as a lot of multi-threading used to lower the total cost upon the CPU.
 We used Unity and various plugins to generate graphs.
 For the artificial intelligence section, we used Api.AI along with a custom-made API receiver to allow for the sending and receiving of commands.
 The virtual reality aspect was built with LeapMotion, an Oculus-similar hardware, and of course, Unity.

 ## Challenges we ran into
+-Too much food
+-Too many chairs
-Too much food Too many chairs Too less sleep Writing up this post
+-Too less sleep Writing up this post

 ## Accomplishments that we're proud of
 Splitting the application into two principal components and combining them together in a very efficient manner.
 Our team had split up to divide and conquer to solve this problem and through good coding practices, we managed to do it.